- D -

 luminous

 paint on the reverse (see pictures below).
-A disk of
+A disc of

 plastic on